Amp Price Hits $0.0017 on Exchanges (AMP)

-Amp (AMP) traded 0% lower against the U.S. dollar during the one day period ending at 0:00 AM E.T. on September 16th.
-Amp has a market cap of $61.93 million and $4.37 million worth of Amp was traded on exchanges in the last 24 hours.
-During the last week, Amp has traded 4.6% lower against the U.S. dollar.
-One Amp token can currently be bought for approximately $0.0017 or 0.00000006 BTC on popular exchanges.
+Amp (AMP) traded down 0.3% against the dollar during the 24-hour period ending at 15:00 PM Eastern on September 18th.
+Amp has a market cap of $61.56 million and $4.00 million worth of Amp was traded on exchanges in the last day.
+One Amp token can now be purchased for about $0.0017 or 0.00000006 BTC on major cryptocurrency exchanges.
+During the last week, Amp has traded 2% higher against the dollar.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.